-17.3 Whistleblowing
+18.3 Whistleblowing

 All EMAT schools have clear Whistleblowing policy and procedures.
 All staff have the ability to raise concerns.
-Staff have many routes in which to raise concerns including an anonymous route through the charity Protect, which offers independent advice to everybody involved with EMAT..
+Staff have many routes in which to raise concerns including an anonymous route through the charity Protect, which offers independent advice to everybody involved with EMAT.

-All staff are given a copy of the Whistleblowing policy at the beginning of the year.
+All staff are given a copy of the Speak Up policy at the beginning of the academic year.
 This is available through the school's website.

-18. Use of school or college premises for non-school activities
+19. Use of school or college premises for non-school activities